 How about getting your child their own card with GoHenry?

 Instead of your kids always asking for you to make purchases for them on your debit or credit card, why not set them up with one of their own?
-If they are aged between six and 18, a prepaid debit card like GoHenry means they have the freedom to make their own in-store and online purchases, as well as withdraw cash.
+If they are aged between six and 18, a prepaid debit card for kids like GoHenry means they have the freedom to make their own in-store and online purchases, as well as withdraw cash.
 Thanks to our in-app Money Missions, they can also learn money management skills by watching fun videos, taking quizzes and earning points and badges in the process.

 Your kids can even customize their GoHenry card with their name and a picture, so there's no mistaking it's theirs.
 The card is protected by a PIN which can be blocked immediately through the app if it gets lost or stolen.
 You can also keep an eye on your child’s spending and set limits to help them manage their money.